danielzotti/nfc-playground/README.md

 # NFC Playground
-A project to play with NFC
+A project to play with NFC in JavaScript

 ## Features
 - Read NFC tag content
-- Write a text on the NFC tag
+- Write records on a NFC tag
+  - Can be a text or a list of records (one record per row in a textarea)

 ## Test it on your local machine